Provinces of Italy: Controversies

-Provinces are often deemed useless, and many proposals have been made in recent years to eliminate them.

-However, the difficulty of changing the constitution and the opposition of groups of politicians and citizens halted any proposal of reform.
+Provinces are often deemed useless by their critics, and many proposals were made in the 2010s to eliminate them.
+The difficulty of changing the Constitution of Italy and the opposition of groups of politicians and citizens halted any proposal of reform.

-In 2013, during his speech to the Chamber of Deputies, newly appointed Prime Minister Enrico Letta announced that a revision of the second part of the constitution was needed, in order to change the bicameral parliamentary system and to abolish the provinces.
-The proposal, presented during the Renzi premiership, was rejected in the constitutional referendum held in December 2016.
+In 2013, during his speech to the Chamber of Deputies, Enrico Letta, the newly appointed Prime Minister of Italy, announced that a revision of the second part of the constitution was needed, in order to change the bicameral parliamentary system and to abolish the provinces.
+The proposal, presented during the Renzi government, was rejected in the 2016 Italian constitutional referendum held on 4 December.